MarcFaussurier/EventLoopForTheEarth/README.md

 Congratulation you successfully ran your first lua script from C++ using luajit  !

 ## Features :
-- GIT-based dependencies manager written in bash (See ./deps file for sample, when adding a lib you'll also have to specify its folder in CMakeLists.txt)
+- **Tiny GIT-based dependencies manager written in bash** (See ./deps file for sample, when adding a lib you'll also have to specify its folder in CMakeLists.txt)

 -  **Async functions for the shell** (see ./async) so that you can quickly write nice bash scripts